Anger: A Misunderstood Feeling

-The past several months, we have been exploring the feeling of curiosity (interest-excitement).
+The past several months, we have been exploring the feeling of curiosity (aka interest or excitement).
 For an overview of how feelings work, please see the July 2016 Newsletter.

 Let's start from the beginning.
-Anger is one of the nine universal built-in feelings.
+Anger is one of the nine universal, built-in feelings.
 It is one of the responses of stimulation.
 It can be seen early in the infant's life.
 Anger may show up as the "roar of rage," with the red face, mouth open in a cry, eyes clenched.
-Or, the baby's face may be marked by a somewhat more subtle anger, with the eyebrows down, the eyes slitted, the jaw clenched.
+Or, the baby's face may be marked by somewhat more subtle anger, with the eyebrows down, the eyes slit, the jaw clenched.

 Again, anger is a quantitative issue.
 How does it help to consider anger as a quantitative issue, as excessive distress?
 Think of your infant or small child.
 When she is hungry or tired or sick, what happens?
 She gets cranky, irritable, angry.
 There is too much distress.

 Or think of when you stub your toe.
-At first, as the sensation begins to register as the pain mounts, you feel distress.
+At first, as the sensation begins to register while the pain mounts, you feel distressed.
 As the pain continues to increase, you get angry.
-The common notion of someone being irritable or angry because they are "stressed out" is right on target: there is too much stress or stimulation.
+The common notion of someone being irritable or angry because they are "stressed out" is right on target: There is too much stress or stimulation.
 The words we use for this transition from distress to anger include irritable, cranky, snippy, annoyed.

 Thus, there is a process of summation with anger, the straw that breaks the camel's back.
 Things may be going along reasonably well, but then one event after another after another begins to push the envelope toward anger.
 Any one of these issues might be easily handled; too many of them piled up lead to anger.